cloudwithanne/cloudwithanne/README.md

 🚀 **AWS Certified Solutions Architect | AWS Cloud Clubs Certified Instructor**

-Anne is a dynamic AWS Solutions Architect and Technical Project Manager with experience in designing scalable cloud architectures and leading cross-functional teams to deliver complex cloud solutions.
+Anne Usang is a skilled technical project manager with expertise in cloud solutions, AWS, and infrastructure management.
+With a solid foundation in leading cloud-centric initiatives such as, infrastructure automation, and cost optimization.
+She has led cross-functional teams to deliver complex tech solutions.

 ## 🌟 About Me
 - **Certifications:** AWS Certified Solutions Architect, AWS Certified Cloud Practitioner